 I don’t delete from the sequencer the parts that I don’t like in the first place simply because I might need them later on in the project.
 I just put everything further away on the timeline, in the right.

 Once I’m done going through the footage I add in the soundtrack and cut that too if needed.

 For me picking the right soundtrack is the most important thing for a travel video.
-That’s why I spend a lot of time searching for that perfect track which matches the feel and vibe I’m after.
+That’s why I spend a lot of time searching for that perfect track that matches the feel and vibe I’m after.
 So definitely don’t rush this step and pick the perfect audio.

-Most of the times I let the soundtrack set the rhythm and pace of the video.
+Most of the time I let the soundtrack set the rhythm and pace of the video.
 So I try to select the bits and pieces of footage that go well with the soundtrack and the way it builds up.

 Then I also add in any sound effects that I’m going to use.
 These could be just whoo-shes that will accentuate the transitions or maybe ambient sounds.
 Such as bird sounds, waterfall sounds or whatever matches your footage and enhances the overall feel of the video.

-Most of the times the on-camera sound is quite bad in travel videos so I rely a lot on using sound effects.
+Most of the time the on-camera sound is quite bad in travel videos so I rely a lot on using sound effects.
 But if you can use any of the on-camera sounds definitely go ahead.
 It will add more authenticity to your travel video.

 From there I simply go into putting together the actual edit, which leads us to the next section of this post.